aniravi24/typefusion/README.md

 ## Contributing

-We welcome contributions to Typefusion!
+Contributions to Typefusion are welcome!
 To contribute:

 1. Fork the repository and create your branch from `main`.
 2. If you've added code that should be tested, add tests.